-where:

-Reward % means the percentage of maximum reward a vehicle would receive under the Clean Fuel Reward program funded by LCFS credit proceeds.
-The maximum reward is the amount a vehicle with a battery capacity of 16 kWh or greater can receive; and

-C means the rated battery capacity of the electric vehicle in kWh.

-All proceeds from base credits issued pursuant to section 95486.1(c)(1)(A) paragraph 2. must be contributed to any Clean Fuel Reward program.
+All proceeds from base credits issued pursuant to section 95486.1(c)(1)(A) paragraph 2.
+As well as any previously allocated funds for the Clean Fuel Reward by all large and medium EDUs must be contributed to the Clean Fuel Reward program.

-Administrative costs, excluding start-up costs (those costs associated with setting up the program and incurred prior to issuing rewards), to support any Clean Fuel Reward program funded by LCFS credit proceeds may not exceed 10 percent of LCFS credit proceeds contributed to the Clean Fuel Reward program annually, unless approved in advance by the Executive Officer.
+Administrative costs, excluding start-up costs (those costs associated with setting up the program and incurred prior to issuing rewards), to support any Clean Fuel Reward program funded by LCFS credit proceeds may not exceed 5 percent of LCFS credit proceeds contributed to the Clean Fuel Reward program annually, unless approved in advance by the Executive Officer.

-A request to exceed 10 percent administrative costs must be submitted by the administrator of the Clean Fuel Reward program to the Executive Officer on the following schedule:
+A request to exceed 5 percent administrative costs must be submitted by the administrator of the Clean Fuel Reward program to the Executive Officer by September 30 of the prior year.

-For the first six calendar months of the program including the month in which the first issuance of reward takes place, a request must be submitted at least 30 days prior to the first reward issuance.

-For the period starting with the seventh calendar month of the program through December 31, 2021, the request must be submitted at least 30 days prior to the beginning of month seven.

-For calendar year 2022 and subsequent calendar years, the request must be submitted by September 30th of the prior year.

 Request submitted to the Executive Officer must include, and will be evaluated for approval based on, a complete description for why higher administrative costs are necessary, a detailed list of expected administrative costs including a description of all efforts made to obtain competitive rates and minimize costs, and a detailed estimate of expected program proceeds.
 Within 30 days of receiving a request for higher administrative costs, the Executive Officer will inform the administrator of its decision in writing.
 If the request is rejected, the Executive Officer will provide a rationale for the decision.
 If the rejection is due to insufficient information, the administrator may resubmit the request after addressing the deficiencies identified in the Executive Officer decision.

-Reporting on Clean Fuel Reward Program Implementation.
-By April 30th the administrator of the Clean Fuel Reward program funded by LCFS credit proceeds shall submit a report to the Executive Officer describing the disposition of LCFS Clean Fuel Reward program funds from the previous calendar year.
-The first such report covering a period from the start of the program until the end of 2020 must be submitted by April 30, 2021.
-This report must include:

-The monetary value of LCFS credit proceeds received by the Clean Fuel Reward program; and

-A summary, detailed list, and explanation of administrative costs, including start-up costs, utility overhead costs, and costs for program-related marketing, education, and outreach activities.

 Restrictions on Use of Holdback Credits.
-Documentation of adherence to the following restrictions must be included in the annual report submitted pursuant to section 95491(d)(3)(A)5.
+Documentation of adherence to the following restrictions must be included in the annual report submitted pursuant to section 95491(e)(5)(A).